Why you should care

 It began when Rohith Vemula, a low-caste Ph.D. student at the University of Hyderabad, committed suicide after losing his stipend due to his political activities.
 In Delhi, Kanhaiya Kumar, another Ph.D. student at top liberal-arts school Jawaharlal Nehru University, was arrested on charges of sedition.
 In India’s lower house of parliament, the Lok Sabha, politicians were talking.
 Amongst them: Tathagata Satpathy, a member of the regional Biju Janata Dal (BJD) in the state of Odisha (formerly Orissa).
 In a stirring 20-minute speech, this slight, silver-haired man raised his soft voice to chastise the moderate Congress Party for reducing Vemula’s death to a mere caste issue, and Prime Minister Narendra Modi’s right-wing Bharatiya Janata Party (BJP) for making Kumar’s arrest about nationalism.
 “I am heartbroken to say the youth of this country does not deserve us,” he said to the crowd.

 The four-term parliamentarian’s speech was as unusual as it was impassioned; Indian politicians are better known for politically correct platitudes than for castigation of their ilk.
 Not, though, Satpathy, who had previously shot into the limelight when he asked for cannabis to be legalized in India and admitted in a Reddit AMA to smoking and — gasp! — even inhaling while in college.
-On September 13 this year, Satpathy became the face of a campaign to decriminalize defamation in India — a colonial-era law in the same bucket as the sedition charges pressed against Kumar.
-“Democracy, in my understanding, is where every individual is free yet considerate and understanding of the person next to her,” he told OZY this fall.
+His party has been an ally of the BJP, and remains on the fence over a possible alliance with the BJP after the 2019 general elections.
+But that hasn’t stopped Satpathy from criticizing the Modi government.
+In December 2018, when it emerged that the federal government had authorized investigative agencies to snoop on any citizen’s computers, Satpathy tweeted: “This Govt’s love for spy games (without Parliament’s or Judicial control/oversight) is amazing.”
+Earlier in September 2016, Satpathy became the face of a campaign to decriminalize defamation in India — a colonial-era law in the same bucket as the sedition charges pressed against Kumar.
+“Democracy, in my understanding, is where every individual is free yet considerate and understanding of the person next to her,” he says.

 Prime Minister Indira Gandhi tried to have him arrested …